-The NetEase Web sites provide Internet users with Chinese language online services centered around three core service categories-content, community and communication.
+The NetEase websites provide Internet users with Chinese language online services centered around three core service categories-content, community and communication.
 Our wide range of content appeals to a broad audience group spanning all age groups.
 However, our services are particularly popular among younger audiences between the ages of 19 and 34.
-With total average daily page views of more than 710 million in December 2006, our daily page view metrics continued to rank NetEase.com as one of the most popular destinations in China and worldwide.
 We are continually working to reinforce our leadership position through premium content and service development and innovation.